Akhil-Sharma-26/sync-spoon/README.md

 # sync-spoon
 A Food waste management solution for hostel messes.
+*A self Hosted Solution*

 # How to run the project:
 Make sure you have installed the following:
 1. BunJS
-2. NodeJS
-3. Python3 and python3.10
+2. Python3 and python3.10

 ## Follow the steps to use the application Locally:
 1. Clone the repo